 A tenant may be evicted for holding over when he/she remains at the premises after being notified that their month-to-month tenancy is being terminated or upon the expiration of the lease.
 The most common hold over proceeding occurs when the tenant either does not have a lease or the lease has since expired and a month-to-month tenancy is created.
-Before starting a hold over proceeding for a month-to-month tenancy the tenant must be served a 30 Day Notice.
-Timing for the 30 Day notice is crucial as the 30 days does not necessarily start running at the time of service and the tenant may be allowed to stay well more than 30 days.
-A 30 Day Notice needs to be served before rent is due (whether it is the first of the month or the fifteenth of the month) and will expire the day before rent is due again (at least 30 days after the notice is served).
+Before starting a hold over proceeding for a the tenant must be served with a termination notice.
+Under the new laws the tenant’s termination notice may be a 30 day, 60 day, or 90 day notice.
+The amount of time needed is dependent on how long the tenant has lived at the property as well as how long the lease term is (if applicable)

 Who Are We?